TribalSystems/Zenario/README_INSTALL.md

 *   Apache Server version 2.4.7 or later
 *   PHP version 7.0 or later
-*   MySQL version 5.5.3 or later (or an equivalent MariaDB version)
+*   MySQL version 5.7 or later (the equivalent version of Aurora is also supported)
-*   An empty MySQL (or MariaDB) database to install to
+*   An empty MySQL database to install to
 *   The GD, libCurl, libJPEG and libPNG libraries, and multibyte support in PHP
 *   Apache mod_rewrite support for .htaccess files (optional but highly recommended)